juliuspr/on-hornplaying/content/conceptual/sound-production/embouchure/face/pointy-chin/_index.md

 ## Rolled up vs pointy chin

 The opposite of a pointy chin is a chin that rolls up and is soft.

+# Length between the lower lip and the chin